openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 This seams to only allow values 19, 20 and 21 or else the pre-conditioning command will not work.

 The 'pause' and 'chargingmode' may not work on some cars.
-As an example 'chargingmode' do not work on Dacia Spring cars.
+As an example, 'chargingmode' does not work on Dacia Spring cars.

 The Kamereon API Key changes periodically, which causes a communication error.
 To fix this error update the API Key in the bindings configuration.